Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 - `--source`: The connection string to the database
 - `--dialect`: The SQL dialect used to access the database.
 Supported dialects: `MsSqlServer`

-NOTE: The listed endpoints will be in the escaped form that is used to prefix the endpoints timeout table
+NOTE: The listed endpoints will be in the escaped format that is used to prefix the endpoints timeout table.

 For NHibernate (`nhb`) persistence:

 - `--source`: The connection string to the database
 - `--dialect`: The SQL dialect used to access the database.
 Supported dialects: `MsSqlServer` and `Oracle`

-NOTE: The listed endpoints will be in the escaped form that is used to prefix the endpoints timeout table
+NOTE: The listed endpoints will be in the escaped format that is used to prefix the endpoints timeout table.

 ### Target options